MediaComem/comem-archidep/ex/revprod-deployment.md

 > break that contract.
 On the deployment side, you have to make sure that you
 > always deploy compatible versions of all components together.

-## Deploy the components separately
+## :exclamation: Deploy the components separately

 Let's start by deploying the revprod backend and frontend separately at these URLs (replacing `john-doe` with your name):